 - Matsuyama Pass (Shikoku)

-These are just a few of many discount passes available to visitors of Japan.
+These are just a few of the many discount passes available to visitors to Japan.
 Make it a part of your travel-savvy toolkit, and explore the Japan you’ve always been dreaming about.
 Happy travels!